xundullah/Demo--TCSA-SolarGen-Prediction/README.md

 input windows and predict the next 24 h of PV generation, across three solar plants at Site-02 (Gyeongju-si, Gyeongsangbuk-do, South Korea).

+Hight light this https://xundullah.github.io/Demo--TCSA-SolarGen-Prediction/ this is for demo and simulation

 ## Repository layout

 ```